Intent: What does Langrish Primary School want for its pupils?

 Within our carefully planned curriculum, children develop transferable skills in textiles, cookery and mechanisms and structures.
 A wide range of experiences are offered to promote children’s enthusiasm for DT, from choosing appropriate flavourings for smoothies in KS1, to understanding how to strengthen and stiffen a bridge structure in KS2.

-Each child is encouraged to think outside the box and take ownership over their learning by designing and creating something entirely unique from their classmates.
+Children work collaboratively to think outside the box and take ownership over their learning by designing and creating something entirely unique from their classmates.
 No two products are the same and this gives children a sense of pride and achievement over their creation.
 Children are reflective thinkers across every unit and will evaluate their product after completing the designing and making process.
 They understand the importance of the review process as a way of thinking critically about improving their practise for future designing and making.

 The content of our current curriculum is outlined below along with relevant supporting documents.